preflighttech/preflight-tables/README.md

-component | No | See "Custom UI Component" section. buttons | No | Components to put above table, such as filtering buttons. htmlTable | No | Set to true to use html table elements when Platform is web. pageLength | No | Initial page length.
+component | No | See "Custom UI Component" section. buttons | No | Components to put above table, such as filtering buttons. htmlTable | No | Set to true to use html table elements when Platform is web. disableSearch | No | Set to true to remove search box. pageLength | No | Initial page length.

 ## Example: Gql Data